Victory over Japan Day: United States

-V-J Day was initially commemorated throughout the United States every year on September 2, beginning in 1948, but as the war faded from memory so has the holiday.
-According to WPRI-TV, the reason for abolishing V-J Day was economic, because workers got a paid day off.
-There was even a debate over whether or not even Rhode Island would abolish their own Victory Day celebrations.
-Some towns in various states still celebrate V-J day.
-Moosup, Connecticut and the village of Hillman, Michigan hold an annual V-J day parade on the 2nd Sunday in August; holding the distinction of being the two oldest continuous parades celebrating V-J day since the actual surrender of the Japanese in 1945.
-Arkansas was another state to make the holiday official statewide, but it abolished it in 1975.
+Arkansas was another state to make the August 14th holiday official statewide, as “World War II Memorial Day”, but it was abolished by the General Assembly in 1975.

+On August 14, 1945, Acting Governor Frederick F. Houser proclaimed August 15, 1945, "to be a legal holiday in the State of California, in official commemoration of the surrender of Japan and the close of the terrible world wide struggle in which we have had a part."

+Some communities in the United States continue to commemorate V-J Day with annual celebrations and parades.
+Hillman, Michigan, has held an annual V-J Day community celebration since 1945, including a parade, while Moosup, Connecticut, has held an annual V-J Day parade since 1961.

 World Peace Day

 It was suggested in the 1960s to declare September 2, the anniversary of the end of World War II, as an international holiday to be called World Peace Day.
 However, when this holiday came to be first celebrated beginning in 1981, it was designated as September 21, the day the General Assembly of the United Nations begins its deliberations each year.